I. Making a Freedom of Information Act (FOIA) Request

 III.
 Records maintained by the Commission

 The Parole Commission's records include prisoner and releasee files.
-Most files are maintained at the Parole Commission's office in Chevy Chase, Maryland.
+Most files are maintained at the Parole Commission's office in Washington DC.
 Supervision files regarding offenders supervised by a U.S. Probation Office are maintained at the probation offices.
 All requests for records should be made to the Parole Commission's office.

 The categories of information which may be contained in the prisoner and supervision files are published in the Federal Register at 53 Fed.
 Reg.
 7813(1988).